showlab/WorldGUI/README.md

 <div align="center">
   <img style="width: 500px" src="./assets/guithinker-logo.png">
-  <h1 align="center">Your Fully-Automated Desktop GUI Agent with Critical Thinking</h1>
+  <h1 align="center"> A Basic yet Comprehensive GUI Agent Developed with Self-Reflection</h1>
 </div>

 <h4 align="center"> If you find our project useful, please consider giving it a star ⭐ on GitHub for our latest update.</h4>